Tchase44/StockCraft/README.md

 ## Features I wanted to add
 ### Investment groups
-Being able to create or join a group of users.
+- Being able to create or join a group of users.
-The group would have a private page only visable to members.
+- The group would have a private page only visable to members.
-This page would have feed for posts.
+- This page would have feed for posts.
--maybe a voting feature where a member could post a suggestion(Buy/Sell) for a stock and the members could vote on the idea(Yay/Nay)
+- maybe a voting feature where a member could post a suggestion(Buy/Sell) for a stock and the members could vote on the idea(Yay/Nay)
-Group would also have a watchlist add/or a portfoilo with stocks the group decided to add.
+- Group would also have a watchlist add/or a portfoilo with stocks the group decided to add.

 ## Future Features
-Real Time Stock Prices!!!!
+- Real Time Stock Prices!!!!
-Stock Charts
+- Stock Charts
-Advaced Stock Charts
+- Advaced Stock Charts